-The use or possession of alcohol, drugs or drug paraphernalia (including e-cigarettes or vaporizers) is prohibited while on school grounds and at all school related activities.
-For purposes of clarification, drugs are defined as the improper use of legal drugs/substances (to include tobacco and steroids) and/or the use of illegal drugs/substances.
-This includes counterfeit substances which are represented as controlled substances.
-The parent/guardian of the student will be contacted immediately and a conference with the assistant principal will be scheduled at which the student must appear with his/her parent or guardian.
-The student will be suspended from school for a period of three (3) to five (5) days and will be placed on disciplinary probation.
-In addition, students must become involved in Insight groups (anti-drug/alcohol educational sessions) or undergo a professional controlled substance dependency evaluation and, if recommended, begin rehabilitation.
+- 1. The parent/guardian of the student will be contacted.
+The parent/guardian will be asked to pick up their student immediately and will be asked to schedule a conference with the Dean of Students or Vice Principal, if they are not immediately available when the student is picked up.
+The student will also be placed on disciplinary probation. - 2.
+The student will be suspended for 3 days.
+If the student is a repeat offender, they will be suspended for 5 days.
+If a third offense were to occur, the student will be subjected to an expulsion hearing.

+In addition, students may be required to become involved in Insight groups (anti-drug/alcohol educational sessions) or undergo a professional controlled substance dependency evaluation and, if recommended, begin rehabilitation.
 The administration will choose in which program (Insight group or dependency evaluation) the student must participate.
 By participating in this intervention the student will receive help with his/her problem.
 Any financial expenses resulting from these programs will be the responsibility of the parent/guardian.
-This policy also applies to anyone who comes to school or a school event under the influence of alcohol or drugs.